Leila Seth: The First Woman Chief Justice of India

 Justice Leila Seth, a trailblazing figure in Indian law, passed away peacefully at her residence in Noida on the night of May 5th, 2017.
 She was 86 years old.

 Justice Seth is survived by her husband, Prem Seth, and their children.
-In accordance with her wishes, a funeral service was not held.
+Following her wishes, a funeral service was not held.
 Following her deeply held beliefs in the power of medical advancement, Justice Seth generously donated her eyes and other organs for transplantation or research purposes.

 Justice Leila Seth’s life and career were testaments to selflessness and unwavering dedication to social justice.
 She left behind a remarkable legacy, having reshaped not only legislation but also societal attitudes in India.